Investment Office · · 19 min read

 Framework for Allocators

 The industry sits at an inflexion point.
 Regulatory clarity may emerge in 2026 or 2027, either through legislative action or definitive court rulings.
 The 2026 FIFA World Cup, hosted in North America, will test infrastructure at an unprecedented scale.
-Institutional adoption is accelerating but remains early—most family offices and wealth managers have not yet allocated to this category.
+Institutional adoption is accelerating, but remains early; most family offices and wealth managers have not yet allocated to this category.

 Early positioning creates optionality value.
 Waiting for certainty means paying certainty pricing.
 The question is whether the current risk/reward compensates appropriately for regulatory uncertainty.

 On sizing: This belongs in a venture-style allocation bucket—not in the core portfolio, not in income-generating holdings.
 One to three per cent of alternatives capacity is reasonable for allocators with appropriate risk tolerance.
 Those requiring greater certainty or shorter time horizons should wait for regulatory resolution.
+For a broader framework for sizing across asset classes in uncertain conditions, the Investment Philosophy Playbook covers the principles in detail.

 On usage: Even without investing, prediction market data has value.
 Monitoring probabilities on economic indicators, policy outcomes, or sector-specific events provides a real-time signal that can inform investment decisions across the portfolio.
 Goldman Sachs has begun integrating prediction market data into client briefings.
 Google tested displaying market probabilities directly in search results.
 The information layer may prove valuable regardless of whether the investment layer generates returns.

-Four questions can guide individual allocation decisions:
+Four questions can guide individual allocation decisions.

 Do you have venture allocation capacity and genuine risk tolerance for binary outcomes?
 If platform equity goes to zero, will that impair your financial position or merely represent an acceptable loss in a diversified alternatives portfolio?